bbc/psammead/packages/components/psammead-headings/README.md

 ### When to use this component

-These components can be used at any point on the page, however the `Headline` is designed to be used once at the top of the page.
+These components can be used at any point on the page, however the `Headline` and `PageHeading` are designed to be used once at the top of the page.
 The `SubHeading` takes an optional `id` value and passes it to the `h2` which can be used as an anchor when referencing content.

 <!-- ### When not to use this component -->

 ### Accessibility notes

 The `SubHeading` component has a tabindex of `-1` so that it works correctly with screen readers when navigated to via a skip link.

+The `Heading` has an id of `content` so it can be announced by screen readers when activating the `Skip to content` link.

 <!-- ## Roadmap -->